Margaret Brennan: George H. W. Bush's Leadership

 Brennan brings a wealth of reporting experience to the moderator chair on "Face the Nation" that sets her and the broadcast apart and provides nuanced coverage on pressing developments.
 Prior to joining CBS News, Brennan spent a decade covering the global financial markets.
 She anchored and reported for Bloomberg Television around the globe.
 Previously, she was a correspondent at CNBC with a focus on the consumer during the 2008 financial crisis and contributed to various NBC News programs.
 Brennan began her career as a producer for CNBC's "Wall Street Week with Louis Rukeyser."

-Brennan is a member of the Council on Foreign Relations and the Gridiron Club, and sits on the advisory board for the University of Virginia School of Politics and the Smurfit School of Business.
+Brennan is a board member of the Council on Foreign Relations and sits on the advisory board for the University of Virginia School of Politics and the Smurfit School of Business.
 She is also a member of the Gridiron Club.

 Political Outlook & News Of The Day.
 Margaret Brennan draws on her extensive experience as a moderator and journalist to provide audiences with a fast-paced, captivating overview of the biggest stories driving our 24-hour news cycle and how they’ll play out in the coming months and years.
 Intent at bridging the gap between the local and the global, Brennan draws parallels between domestic and foreign stories.
 Focused on providing only fact and no opinion, Brennan helps audiences make connections between the stories of the day and the impact they’ll have on their individual lives without taking sides.
 Brennan leaves audiences feeling smarter and with a better grasp of the breaking news shaping Washington, our country, and the world.